“Pour la mesure rapide et précise des longueurs, de lignes droites ou courbes- sur PLANS et DESSINS”

 Components are entirely metal and glass with paper dials.
 It is intuitive and comfortable to use and hold in the hand.
 Held firmly to a map, the small, toothed, brass tracking wheel revolves smoothly, internal cogged gearing transfers movement to both needles, tracking the distance covered.

 Most of the various French measures in the HB range had dials measuring in centimetres.
 It would have been a relatively simple manufacturing task for a paper ‘inch’ dial to be inserted and the internal gearing arranged such to permit the imperial measurement of 54MA instead.
+A simpler method, that Chatelain and Burnat adopted, is to change the diameter of the little tracking wheel, which will alter the distance travelled by the needle.
 The large dial face on the HB instrument lacks the small screws found on some other similar measures, however the smaller dial below it does have two screws securing it to the case.

 The quality of this measure, while good, is definitely a step down from the lovely predecessor measures from manufacturers Henri Chatelain and Fritz Chatelain.
 That said, despite being over fifty years old, my HB model 54M map measurer still works faultlessly today.

 Three Points of the Compass has looked at a few more Map Measurers in detail.
 Links to these can be found here.